PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Introduction

 We evaluate our method on both synthetic and real scenes.
-In addition to the usual shape metrics, we also evaluate how well we retrieve the shape program discrete parameters.
-Because existing datasets are not annotated with the value of these parameters, we manually annotated 276 objects.
+In addition to the usual metrics, we also evaluate how well we reconstruct the shape program continuous and discrete parameters.
+Because existing datasets are not annotated with the value of these parameters, we manually annotated $176$ objects.

 In summary, our main contribution is a general tool to create PyTorch code from Blender shape programs.
 In addition, we provide a method for estimating the parameters of shape programs from views together with the poses of the objects.
-We will make our code available on our project page, \href{https://vevenom.github.io/pytorchgeonodes/}{https://vevenom.github.io/pytorchgeonodes/}, with the hope that our compiler will encourage the use of shape programs and that our method will inspire other researchers to work on recovering shape programs from images.
-Beyond shape retrieval, differentiable rendering of shape programs could open the door to methods creating shape programs from images in a self-supervised way, an exciting research direction.
+Our PyTorchGeoNodes is a modular tool and it can be extended to novel use cases in 3D scene understanding.
+The source code is available to the general public.